Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "There are three classes of people: those who see.
-Those who see when they are shown.
-Those who do not see."
+> "It is under the greatest adversity that there exists the greatest potential for doing good, both for oneself and others."
-> — **Leonardo da Vinci**
+> — **Dalai Lama**

 ---

-_Last updated: 15 September 2025 ⏳_
+_Last updated: 16 September 2025 ⏳_